 Facebook and Zuckerberg saw Instagram as a direct threat quickly after the company launched.
-After initially trying to build its own version of Instagram that gained no traction, Zuckerberg admitted, in early 2012, that Facebook was "very behind" Instagram and a better strategy would be "to consider paying a lot of money" for the photo-sharing app in an effort to "neutralize a potential competitor."
+In early 2012, Zuckerberg admitted that Facebook was "very behind" Instagram after Facebook's own attempts to build an app similar to Instagram gained no traction.
+Zuckerberg determined that a better strategy would be "to consider paying a lot of money" for the photosharing app in an effort to "neutralize a potential competitor."